khinsen/MMTK/Doc/mmtk.rst

 ------------------------

-Any chemical object, collection, or universe can be written to a PDB or VRML file by calling the method writeToFile, defined in class :class:`MMTK.Collections.GroupOfAtoms`.
+Any chemical object, collection, or universe can be written to a PDB or VRML file by calling the method ``writeToFile``, defined in class :class:`MMTK.Collections.GroupOfAtoms`.
 PDB files are read via the class :class:`MMTK.PDB.PDBConfiguration`.
 DCD files can be read by a :class:`MMTK.DCD.DCDReader` object.
 For writing DCD files, there is the function :func:`MMTK.DCD.writeDCDPDB`, which also creates a compatible PDB file without which the DCD file could not be interpreted.

 Special care must be taken to ensure a correct mapping of atom numbers when reading from a DCD file.
 In MMTK, each atom object has a unique